 I'm Ed Smith, an experienced Sacramento personal injury attorney.
 If you have suffered a serious personal injury, please call me at 916.921.6400 for free and friendly advice.

 I'm a member of the Consumer Attorneys of California and The Million Dollar Advocates (an organization of lawyers with Million Dollar Verdicts and Settlements).
 I'm also a member of The Brain Injury Association of California, and the Capital City Trial Lawyers Association.
-I hope you’ll have time to review my firm’s reviews on such websites as Avvo, Yelp, and Google.
+I hope you’ll have time to review my firm’s reviews on such websites as Avvo, Yelp.
 In addition to practicing law for the past 30 years, I created www.AutoAccident.com, a comprehensive online personal injury resource.
 Be sure to visit our site.

 Finally, rest assured that you don’t have to pay us any fees if we do not win your case.
 Here are some of our previous verdicts and settlements.